 With the impending closure of Susan Lake gravel pit, very limited options are available to the industry for aggregate supply in the Fort McMurray/Wood Buffalo region.
 The Corporation is preparing a front-end development scope associated with this project, including a preliminary budget for regulatory approvals.
 Regulatory sensitivities associated with Woodland Caribou remain a factor affecting the project.
 The Corporation met with AEP in Q4 2017 to discuss the project and to better understand development implications.
-AEP has advised that more will be conveyed about environmental constraints in Q2 or Q3 2018.
+AEP has advised that more will be conveyed about environmental constraints.
 An Environmental Impact Assessment (EIA) is an expected requirement.
 The Corporation is in discussions with a specialist consulting firm to develop a regulatory budget for development of the Richardson resource.

 With the draft Caribou Range Plan published by the Government of Alberta, no immediate negative impact has been identified for development of the Richardson resource.
 The Corporation will take into account all requirements of the Caribou Range Plan and limit disturbance to the greatest extent possible to ensure the Richardson Project is in alignment with Government of Alberta's goals for restoring the caribou habitat.
 At this time, the impact to the Richardson Project as a result of Government of Alberta's decision to suspend portions of the draft Caribou Range Plan is unclear.
-The Corporation is expecting AEP to provide further guidance in Q3 2018.
+The Corporation is continuing to consult with AEP.